AlexeyPechnikov/pygmtsar/README.txt

 March    25, 2010
 June      8, 2010
 September 27, 2010
-April 4, 2013	Converted to use GMT5 and redone the entire install procedure.
-Linking with GMT5
+April 4, 2013	Converted to use GMT API and redone the entire install procedure.
+Linking with GMT
-	means GMT5SAR will use the FFTs recognized by GMT5: Accelerate Framework on OS X, FFTW, KISS FFT, or Brenner Fortran-translated FFT.
-GMT5 selects the fastest FFT given the dimensions and the availability of libraries.
+	means GMTSAR will use the FFTs recognized by GMT: Accelerate Framework on OS X, FFTW, KISS FFT, or Brenner Fortran-translated FFT.
+GMT selects the fastest FFT given the dimensions and the availability of libraries.

 *****************************************************************************************************

-1) Obtain GMT5 from SOEST and install [see "Obtaining GMT" on gmt.soest.hawaii.edu].
+1) Obtain GMT from SOEST and install [see "Obtaining GMT" on gmt.soest.hawaii.edu].
    Make sure all the required libraries (e.g., netcdf, GDAL, PCRE) have been installed before you start the GMT build/install procedure.

-2) Go to the GMT5SAR WIKI and follow the instructions. http://gmt.soest.hawaii.edu/projects/gmt5sar/wiki
+2) Go to the GMTSAR WIKI and follow the instructions. http://gmt.soest.hawaii.edu/projects/gmt5sar/wiki

 3) Download orbit files for ERS and ENVISAT.
 No need for ALOS orbit data because it is built in raw file.